BeBOP-OBON/0_protocol_collection_template/README.md

 This repository contains protocol templates for biomolecular ocean observing.
 The templates were developed on the basis of the NEON and AWI protocol templates, and adapted for the purpose of capturing metagenomic ocean observing workflows.

-This repository is maintained by the Better Biomolecular Ocean Practices (BeBOP) group coming out of the [Task Team 21-03: Omics/eDNA Protocol Management](https://www.oceanbestpractices.org/about/task-teams/obps-task-team-21-03-omics-edna-protocol-management/) under the Ocean Best Practices System.
+This repository is maintained by the Better Biomolecular Ocean Practices (BeBOP) UN Ocean Decade Project under the [Ocean Biomolecular Observing Network (OBON)](https://www.obon-ocean.org/) programme.
+This project developed out of the [Task Team 21-03: Omics/eDNA Protocol Management](https://www.oceanbestpractices.org/about/task-teams/obps-task-team-21-03-omics-edna-protocol-management/) under the Ocean Best Practices System.

 ## Aim and Scope
 We aim to achieve increased comparability between Biomolecular Ocean Practices (BOPs).
 Currently, the wealth of ocean biomolecular practices is shared in diverse formats (e.g. text in publications, pdfs, ...).
 To allow the community to understand differences in practices and the potential for integrating the data generated using the BOPs, we intend to offer means of standardization via the development of the templates found in this repository.
 These will allow humans to more efficiently (or at all) log and compare protocols at scale.